Uchinoura Space Center

 scientific purposes, such as astronomical observation and planetary exploration.

-USC covers an area of 71 hectares, mostly hilly; its main facilities sit on the top of flattened hills and are connected by roads.
+USC covers an area of 71 ha, mostly hilly; its main facilities sit on the top of flattened hills and are connected by roads.